hapax/hapax.github.io/assets/emcc.md

  $v$.

 <span style="padding-left: 20px; display:block">
-(a) Show that the halves move with velocities
+(a) Show that the two exploded halves move with velocities
 </span>

 $$